appyd-fr/home/Cypher.md

 Pool : raw, inate ability
 Edge : knowing how to use your potential
 Effort : typing in raw ability
+Tier is a measurement of power, toughness, and ability.

 injured, sickened, attacked, effort : reduces pool Resting restores pool